reddysainathn/reddysainathn/README.md

    {
       'problem_2' : 'The Stack Overflow Dependency',
       'status' : 'DEFFERED',
-      'notes' : 'LLM's integrated to IDE's 🧠💻🤔'
+      'notes' : 'Not Yet -> But the future : LLM's integrated to IDE's 🧠💻🤔' }
-   }
 ]